 If you find these softwares useful, you are free to donate something to support their future evolutions.
 Thanks for your support.

-You can use Flattr, PayPal or buy some CDSoft products to support these softwares.
+You can use Flattr, PayPal, buy some CDSoft products or simply disable your ad-blocker to support these softwares.